Why NIR Spectroscopy Needs Chemometrics: PLS, PCR, and Key Techniques Explained

 PCA and PLS are the foundation.
 Depending on the application, other techniques appear regularly:

-- Multiple Linear Regression (MLR) for simpler cases where key wavelengths have already been identified and the full spectral range isn't required.
+- Multiple Linear Regression (MLR) for simpler cases where key wavelengths have already been identified and the full spectral range is not required.
 MLR remains common in filter-based NIR instruments where only 6–19 discrete wavelengths are measured.

 - PLS Discriminant Analysis (PLS-DA) and Support Vector Machines (SVM) for classification tasks — identifying product origin, detecting adulteration, or sorting incoming grain by variety.